jinghuazhao/INF/doc/logp.md

 ```
 leading to the expression above from the fact that log10(X)=log(X)/log(10) since log(),
 being the natural log function, ln(), in R, works far better on the numerator of the
 second term.
-The use of -abs() simply makes sure we are working on the lower tail of
+The use of -abs() just makes sure we are working on the lower tail of the
-the standard Normal distribution from which our p value is calculated.
+standard Normal distribution from which our p value is calculated.

 ## Benchmark
 Now we have a stress test,